 - Provide students with feedback that enables them focus on areas in which you see room for improvement.

-Following a KSU Writing Center session, the writing assistant sends an email to the professor.
-Writing assistants make every effort to send reports to the correct faculty member.
-Please note, however, that assistants see many writers in quick succession and do not have access to Banner; they rely on students to provide accurate instructor and course information.
+Following a Writing Center session, the Writing Assistant sends an email to the instructor.
+Writing Assistants make every effort to send reports to the correct faculty member.
+Please note, however, that Writing Assistants see many writers in quick succession and do not have access to Banner; they rely on students to provide accurate instructor and course information.